StrangeBeeCorp/docs/docs/thehive/administration/smtp.md

 ## Create user account and send a notification

-## Forgot my Password
+## I forgot my password
-Lean how to request a magic link with the [I forgot my password](./../user-guides/forgot-password.md) button.
+Learn how to request a magic link with the [I forgot my password](./../user-guides/forgot-password.md) button.